Understanding the Virginia Medicaid Waiver System

 Virginia has many kinds of Medicaid waivers, so it depends on the kind of waiver.
 The people Hope House supports have a Family & Individual Supports Waiver or a Community Living Waiver, which covers residential support services, day support, supported employment, respite care, assistive technology, therapeutic consultation, and more.

 How is financial eligibility for a waiver determined?

 Financial eligibility for a Medicaid waiver is based only on the income and assets of the individual who is applying.
 Other income and assets, such as parents’ or guardians’ incomes, are disregarded.

 How do I apply for a waiver for my child or family member?

 Contact the intake specialist at your local Community Services Board (CSB) to request a screening.
 If your child or family member does not already have a support coordinator at your local CSB, he or she will be assigned one at that time.

 Unfortunately, Virginia currently has a waiting list for waivers, with priority given to people who meet the criteria for the Urgent Waiting List.
-With the recent decision by the Department of Justice, however, Virginia will be making thousands more waivers available over the next ten years.
 Your CSB support coordinator will be able to tell you more.